MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/operator-connect-configure.md

 - If you want to move existing numbers from Direct Routing to Operator Connect, see [Move numbers from Direct Routing to Operator Connect](#move-numbers-from-direct-routing-to-operator-connect).

 >[!IMPORTANT]
->**Emergency addresses:** Your operator will associate the acquired numbers with an emergency address created by you in Teams Admin Center and manage them directly.
+>**Emergency addresses:** When you create an emergency address in the Teams admin center, your operator will assign an acquired number to it.
 Please contact the operator to make any changes.

 ### Acquire numbers for new Teams users